-While the Nash–Sutcliffe efficiency coefficient values are somewhat low, this is due to the metric being sensitive to high extreme values.
-However, as 1 is the optimal value for this metric, values between 0.0 and 1.0 are generally seen as acceptable levels of performance, while values < 0.0 indicate that the observed mean value is a better predictor than the simulated value, which would indicat unacceptable performance (Moriasi et al. 2007).
+The low Nash–Sutcliffe efficiency coefficient values are due to the metric’s sensitivity to extreme, high values.
+The optimal value for this metric is 1, with values between 0.0 and 1.0 generally seen as acceptable.
+Values < 0.0 indicate that the observed mean is a better predictor than the simulated value, making model performance unacceptable (Moriasi et al. 2007).

 The simulated flows were adequate for the calibration and validation periods, with low and medium flows being well captured.
-The values of the metrics used for the evaluation of the model, for both the calibration and validation periods, were satisfactory and reflected the good performance of the Hydro-BID tool in simulating the hydrology in the watershed.
-This is based on the values obtained from the performance metrics, which are within the permitted ranges established by authors such as Dawson et al. (2007).
+The performance metrics were within the acceptable ranges established by authors such as Dawson et al. (2007), reflecting the good performance of the Hydro-BID tool in simulating the hydrology in the watershed.

-The model proved to be more accurate in simulating minimum and average flows.
-However, maximum flows were not well represented by the model (Fig. 5), which is not a problem because Hydro-BID is a management model and not a model for data prediction purposes.
-In general, the important element is the flow volume, not the frequency at which these flows occur.
+Although the model was accurate in simulating minimum and average flows, maximum flows were not well represented.
+(Fig. 5).
+However, this is not a serious problem because Hydro-BID is a model for management rather than data prediction.
+In general, the most important element is the flow volume, and not the frequency at which these flows occur.

 Figure 5.
-Precipitation data and measured vs simulated flow rates
+Precipitation data and measured versus simulated flow rates

 3.2.
 Climate model selection and downscaling

-For the selection of the model that best fits the local climatic conditions, the annual and multiannual monthly graphs that compare the data of the model with the data of the historical temperature and precipitation series were evaluated.
-The best performing climate models were the MPI-ESM-MR CORDEX model for precipitation and the MPI-ESM-MR model for temperature.
-The GCM is closer to the observed rainfall and temperature data, has the best correlation of all the models considered, and has the lowest percentage error with respect to the dry and wet day criteria (Table 4).
-This model was selected, due to evidence of a similar behavior of the data curve observed with the data of the model for the twelve months of the year, starting in January; in addition, the values presented by the GCM are closer to the recorded precipitation data.
-On the other hand, the model presents the best correlation of all the models evaluated; Concerning the criteria of dry and wet days, the percentage of error is minimal, which indicates that there is similarity between the dat.
-Table 4 shows the statistics of the stations in the watersheds to be compared with the GCMs and CORDEX models results.
-Figure 6 and Figure 7 presents a comparison between the two types of information for precipitation and temperature.
+To select the model that best fits local climate conditions, we evaluated annual and multiannual monthly graphs that compared data from the model with historical temperature and precipitation data.
+The best-performing climate models were the MPI-ESM-MR CORDEX model for precipitation and the MPI-ESM-MR GCM? model for temperature.
+The GCM was closer to the observed rainfall and temperature data, had the best correlation of all the models considered, and had the lowest percentage error for the dry- and wet-day criteria (Table 4).
+This model was selected due to similarities between the behavior of the observed? data curve and the model data for twelve months of the year, starting in January.
+In addition, the values produced by the GCM were closest to the recorded precipitation data.
+On the other hand, the CORDEX? model presents the best correlation of all the models evaluated.
+The percentage of error for the criteria for dry and wet days is also minimal, which indicates that the observed and modeled data were similar?.
+Table 4 compares GCM and CORDEX model results for different statistics at research stations within the watershed.
+Fig. 6 and Fig. 7 compare observed and modeled? information for precipitation and temperature.

 Table 4.
-Statistics of the stations in the watersheds to be compared for all GCMs
+Comparison of modeled values of flow rate? statistics at climate? stations within the watershed